 The central banks have the monopoly of notes issue, and these notes issued by central banks act as legal tender of money.
 Each central bank has an issue department that issues coins and notes to commercial banks.
 Even though these notes and coins are manufactured by the government, they are put into circulation by the central bank.
 Therefore, the money put in circulation must be monitored to ensure that there is just the right amount in circulation.

 All commercial banks are under obligation to prepare and submit a report of their undertaking to the central bank after a given period of time.
 These statistics are important in decision-making in the finance sector.
 The central bank can influence the activities of the commercial banks through its monetary policies.

 Banker, Fiscal Agent and Adviser to the Government

-The central bank receives deposits on behalf of the government from sources like duties, income tax, and foreign aid.
+The central bank receives deposits on behalf of the government from sources like income tax and foreign aid.
 It also makes payments on behalf of the government.
-Moreover, the central bank gives advice to the government on economic and monetary matters such as the evaluation of currency, inflation, deflation, and deficit financing.
-The government also gets short term loans from it.
+Moreover, the central bank gives advice to the government on economic and monetary matters such as inflation and deficit financing.
+The government also gets short-term loans from it the central bank.

 Controller of Credit